laneboysrc/hk310-expansion/hk310-info.rst

 Each channel is a 12 bit number.
 The highest nibbles are packed in bytes 4 and 5, the low bytes are in bytes 6..8.

-It seems that the value being transmitted is offset by 350 us in the receiver.
+The value being transmitted is offset by 350us in the receiver.
-For example, a value of 650 translates to a 1000 us pulse being output, a value of 1650 outputs a 2000 us pulse.
+For example, a value of 650 translates to a 1000us pulse being output, a value of 1650 outputs a 2000us pulse.

-This would mean that the full range 0..fff translates into pulses between 350 and 4445 us.
-Worst case, 3 channels times 4.445 ms would be 13.34 ms, which seems to be the repetition rate of which the microcontroller sends information to the NRF module.
-The receiver outputs information with 62.5 Hz though.
+This would mean that the full range 0..fff translates into pulses between 350 and 4445us.
+Worst case, 3 channels times 4.445ms would be 13.34ms.